 Interest on income tax.
 Interest charged on income tax assessed on your individual income tax return is not a business deduction even though the tax due is related to income from your trade or business.
-Treat this interest as a business deduction only in figuring a net operating loss deduction.
+Treat this interest as a business deduction only in figuring an NOL deduction.